vaguilera/torrentfile/README.md

 # Torrentfile
-Library for managing Torrent files
+Library for managing Torrent files and magnet links

 ### Parse and create torrent files